Weslife2002/backend-mongodb/README.md

 ### Create data instance

-The model object created before can be used to add data to the collection.
+To create an instance, you can you the below method.

 ```js
   const newUser1 = new User({